T1: One-to-One Channel-Head Binding for Multivariate Time-Series Imputation¶

 | 70% | 0.049 | 0.092 | 0.135 | 0.128 | 0.093 |

-Under 70% extreme missingness, T1's MSE (0.049) is half that of PatchTST (0.092), demonstrating that CHead Attention's selective mechanism provides the greatest benefit at high missing rates.
-The model is trained with a 40% missing rate and generalizes directly to other rates without retraining.
+Under 70% extreme missingness, T1's MSE (0.049) is nearly half that of PatchTST (0.092), indicating that the CHead Attention's selectivity is most valuable at high missing rates.

 Ablation Study¶